VeriXAI/Into-the-Unknown-extended/README.md

 - [`MNIST`](https://github.com/VeriXAI/Outside-the-Box/tree/master/data/MNIST)
 - [`Fashion MNIST`](https://github.com/VeriXAI/Outside-the-Box/tree/master/data/Fashion_MNIST)
-- [`GTSRB`](https://github.com/VeriXAI/Outside-the-Box/tree/master/data/GTSRB) (You need to manually extract the file `train.zip` because the content is too large for Github.)
+- [`GTSRB`](https://github.com/VeriXAI/Outside-the-Box/tree/master/data/GTSRB) (You need to manually extract the file `train.zip` because the content is too large for GitHub.)

 # Recreation of the results

-To obtain the results from the conference version of the paper [Into the Unknown: Active Monitoring of Neural Networks](https://arxiv.org/pdf/2009.06429), published at [RV 2021](https://uva-mcps-lab.github.io/RV21/), please be referred to the [repository](https://github.com/VeriXAI/Into-the-Unknown).
+To obtain the results from the conference version of the paper [Into the Unknown: Active Monitoring of Neural Networks](https://arxiv.org/pdf/2009.06429), published at [RV 2021](https://uva-mcps-lab.github.io/RV21/), see [this repository](https://github.com/VeriXAI/Into-the-Unknown).

 Below we describe how to obtain the results shown in section 7.3 of the journal version of the paper.
 Moreover, all models, data and figures can be found in `abstraction_trainer_experiment_results`.